Saloni-Oswal/saloni-oswal.github.io/README.md

   <h2>Software engineer, <a href="https://springct.net/" target="_blank">Spring Computing Technologies, Pune, India</a> (Jan'16 - May'19)</h2>
       <ol>
       <li>E-commerce website</li>
         <ul>
           <li>Developed a scalable e-commerce platform using React and Redux, allowing users to browse products, add them to the cart, and complete transactions securely.</li>
-        <li>Implemented features such as user authentication, product search, and dynamic filtering for an enhanced shopping experience.</li>
+          <li>Implemented features like user authentication, product search, and dynamic filtering for an enhanced shopping experience, achieving 95% positive user feedback rate.</li>
-        <li>Collaborated closely with stakeholders to understand business requirements and translate them into scalable and maintainable frontend components and features.</li>
+          <li>Collaborated closely with stakeholders and cross-functional teams to understand business requirements and translate them into scalable and maintainable frontend components and features ensuring timely delivery of technical solutions.</li>
-          <li>Worked closely with cross-functional teams including designers, backend developers, and QA engineers to deliver high-quality solutions that meet business objectives and user needs.</li>
         </ul>
       <li>Cross platform mobile application</li>
       <ul>
-        <li>Developed a feature-rich mobile application using React Native, ensuring a consistent user experience across iOS and Android platforms.</li>
+        <li>Developed a feature-rich mobile application leveraging React Native capabilities to implement complex UI components and navigational flows for optimal performance, ensuring a consistent user experience across iOS and Android platforms.</li>
-        <li>Implemented complex UI components and navigational flows, leveraging React Native's native capabilities for optimal performance and responsiveness.</li>
-        <li>Integrated third-party APIs for functionalities such as geolocation, push notifications, and social media authentication, enhancing app functionality and user engagement.</li>
+        <li>Integrated third-party APIs for functionalities such as push notifications and social media authentication, enhancing app functionality and user engagement by 30%.</li>
         <li>Collaborated with designers to ensure pixel-perfect implementation of UI components and adherence to brand guidelines.</li>
       </ul>
      <li>Customizable Caption Styles</li>
        <ul>
-         <li>Designed and implemented a feature allowing users to customize caption styles, including font size, color, and background opacity, to cater to individual preferences and accessibility needs.</li>
+         <li>Designed and implemented a feature to display closed captions to users, also providing a way to customize caption styles, including font size, color, and background opacity, to cater to individual preferences and accessibility needs.</li>
          <li>Leveraged CSS for styling flexibility and dynamic updating of caption display settings, providing a visually appealing and customizable user experience.</li>
-         <li>Conducted usability testing and gathered feedback to iterate on caption styling options, ensuring optimal readability and user satisfaction across different devices and environments.</li>
+         <li>Conducted user and usability testing and gathered feedback to iterate on caption styling options, ensuring optimal readability and user satisfaction and consistent experience across different devices and environments.</li>
-         <li>Ensured cross-browser compatibility and responsive design to deliver a consistent user experience across desktop and mobile devices.</li>
        </ul>
       </ol>
  <span class="experience-summary">